-- 3.1 The CRA should distribute in a timely manner its ratings decisions regarding the entities and securities it rates. - 3.2 The CRA should publicly disclose its policies for distributing ratings and reports. - 3.3 Except for "private ratings" provided only to the issuer, the CRA should disclose to the public, on a non-selective basis and free of charge, any rating regarding publicly issued securities, or public issuers themselves, as well as any subsequent decisions to discontinue such a rating, if the rating action is based in whole or in part on material non-public information. - 3.4 The CRA should publish sufficient information about its procedures, methodologies and assumptions so that outside parties can understand how a rating was arrived at by the CRA.
-This information will include (but not be limited to) the meaning of each rating category and the definition of default and the time horizon the CRA used when making a rating decision. - 3.5 When issuing a rating, CRAs should explain in their press releases and reports the key elements underlying their rating decision. - 3.6 Where feasible and appropriate, prior to issuing or revising a rating, the CRA should advise the issuer of the critical information and principal considerations upon which a rating will be based and afford the issuer an opportunity to clarify any likely factual misperceptions or other matters that the CRA would wish to be made aware of in order to produce an accurate rating.
-The CRA will duly evaluate the response. - 3.7 In order to promote transparency and to enable the market to best judge the performance of the ratings, the CRA, where possible, should publish sufficient information about the historical default rates of CRA rating categories and whether the default rates of these categories have changed over time, so that interested parties can understand the historical performance of each category and if and how ratings categories have changed, and be able to draw quality comparisons among ratings given by different CRAs.
-If the nature of the rating or other circumstances make a historical default rate inappropriate, statistically invalid, or otherwise likely to mislead the users of the rating, the CRA should explain this.
+- 3.1 The CRA should distribute in a timely manner its ratings decisions regarding the entities and securities it rates. - 3.2 The CRA should publicly disclose its policies for distributing ratings, reports and updates. - 3.3 The CRA should indicate with each of its ratings when the rating was last updated. - 3.4 Except for "private ratings" provided only to the issuer, the CRA should disclose to the public, on a non-selective basis and free of charge, any rating regarding publicly issued securities, or public issuers themselves, as well as any subsequent decisions to discontinue such a rating, if the rating action is based in whole or in part on material non-public information.

-- 3.8 The CRA should disclose when its ratings are not initiated at the request of the issuer and whether the issuer participated in the rating process. - 3.9 Because users of credit ratings rely on an existing awareness of CRA practices, procedures and processes, the CRA should fully and publicly disclose modification of these practices, procedures and processes.
-The CRA should carefully consider the various uses of credit ratings before modifying its practices, procedures and processes.
+- 3.5 The CRA should publish sufficient information about its procedures, methodologies and assumptions (including financial statement adjustments that deviate materially from those contained in the issuer's published financial statements) so that outside parties can understand how a rating was arrived at by the CRA.
+This information will include (but not be limited to) the meaning of each rating category and the definition of default or recovery, and the time horizon the CRA used when making a rating decision. - 3.6 When issuing or revising a rating, the CRA should explain in its press releases and reports the key elements underlying the rating opinion. - 3.7 Where feasible and appropriate, prior to issuing or revising a rating, the CRA should inform the issuer of the critical information and principal considerations upon which a rating will be based and afford the issuer an opportunity to clarify any likely factual misperceptions or other matters that the CRA would wish to be made aware of in order to produce an accurate rating.
+The CRA will duly evaluate the response.
+Where in particular circumstances the CRA has not informed the issuer prior to issuing or revising a rating, the CRA should inform the issuer as soon as practical thereafter and, generally, should explain the reason for the delay. - 3.8 In order to promote transparency and to enable the market to best judge the performance of the ratings, the CRA, where possible, should publish sufficient information about the historical default rates of CRA rating categories and whether the default rates of these categories have changed over time, so that interested parties can understand the historical performance of each category and if and how rating categories have changed, and be able to draw quality comparisons among ratings given by different CRAs.
+If the nature of the rating or other circumstances make a historical default rate inappropriate, statistically invalid, or otherwise likely to mislead the users of the rating, the CRA should explain this. - 3.9 For each rating, the CRA should disclose whether the issuer participated in the rating process.
+Each rating not initiated at the request of the issuer should be identified as such.
+The CRA should also disclose its policies and procedures regarding unsolicited ratings. - 3.10 Because users of credit ratings rely on an existing awareness of CRA methodologies, practices, procedures and processes, the CRA should fully and publicly disclose any material modification to its methodologies and significant practices, procedures, and processes.
+Where feasible and appropriate, disclosure of such material modifications should be made prior to their going into effect.
+The CRA should carefully consider the various uses of credit ratings before modifying its methodologies, practices, procedures and processes.